A Walk in Rome in the Days of Trump

 In his decision, Thompson said the impact of the law would be enormous.
 Many of the state’s abortion clinics would close if the law were enforced, he wrote.

 “The staff-privileges requirement would make it impossible for a woman to obtain an abortion in much of the State,” he wrote.
-“It is certain that thousands of women per year–approximately 40 percent of those seeking abortions in the State–would […]
+“It is certain that thousands of women per year–approximately 40 percent of those seeking abortions in the State–would be […]

 Read the Full Article